Divide-By-0/ideas-for-projects-people-would-use/README.md

 1. [All Software](#all-software)

 Inspired by https://github.com/joereynolds/what-to-code.

 If you make any of these, let me know and I can credit you in contributors!
-If you make them and they're open source, I will help post to relevant communities if you'd like!
+If you make them and they're open source, I can help brainstorm relevant communities or users.
 Stay tuned -- this list will reach at least 100 ideas, as I have over 400 in my list (the majority of them patently riduculous).
+Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!

 ## Contribution & pull requests